 In January 2005 Republicans took control the House of Representatives with a 55 to 44 majority and elected a Republican speaker 84 years to the day since the only other Republican was elected to the post.
 The House also elected OFRW member Rep. Susan Winchester as the state’s first female speaker pro tempore.
 Today Oklahoma has 11 female Republican members of the State House, 2 senators, 2 statewide Corporation Commissioner, Secretary of Public Instruction and our shining star Governor Mary Fallin.

 In 2012 the OKFRW collectively gave over $35,000 to republican candidates, focusing on OKFRW members or spouses of members.
-At the GOP level, the OKFRW is recognized as an arm of the Republican Party and has a seat on the state executive committee and the state committee.
 The Young Republicans know the importance of the OKFRW whereby the State President serves on their State Executive Committee as well.

 Today, the OKFRW plays a vital and irreplaceable role in Oklahoma politics.
 The OKFRW offers information and programs to members while drawing on their collective talents, ideas and desire to participate.
 From career professionals, students, and teachers to small business owners, mothers and elected officials, we attract women from all walks of life.
 We welcome all Republican women, as well as Republican men as associate members.

 What we do, as Republican women, is much larger than our local club.
 By paying your annual dues, each person here is a member of 3 organizations.
 The local club, the Oklahoma state federation and the national federation.
 We hope you will join our network and help us make a difference in our communities by becoming a member of the OKLAHOMA FEDERATION OF REPUBLICAN WOMEN.